 Zinc Stearate: A dry lubricant added to the surface of coated abrasives (usually sheet or disc goods) which prevents loading of soft materials such as paint and other finishes.
 Normally white-gray in color.

 Silicon Carbide: An abrasive made from coke and silica sand.
 Very sharp and hard abrasive.
-Used for sanding softwoods, painted or otherwise finished surfaces, rubber, plastic, non-ferrous metals and other types of materials.
+Used for sanding between coats of finish, painted or otherwise finished surfaces, rubber, plastic, non-ferrous metals and other types of materials.
 Cuts very well under light pressure.
-Normally black in color.
-It is primarily used for sanding glass, plastics, rubber, ceramics, solid surface materials and non-ferrous metals.
+Has self-sharpening properties and normally black in color.

 Garnet: A very sharp grain that cuts very quickly when new.
 It fractures quickly, keeping it sharp. it is perfect for sanding wood end grains or for final finish sanding of wood.
-Garnet has a very good price point.
+Garnet is very economical.
+Mostly found in sheet form.